 Kim Clark (Education Writers Association, @kclarkcollege): Seminar on engaging with the media

-Rachel Worsham (North Carolina State University, @RachWorsham), Melissa Whatley (Belk Center for Community College Leadership and Research, @melwhat7), Jonathan Loss (Catawba Valley Community College): “Opportunity for All?: The Differential Impacts of North Carolina’s Revised Comprehensive Articulation Agreement by Race/Ethnicity”
+Rachel Worsham (North Carolina State University, @RachWorsham), Melissa Whatley (Belk Center for Community College Leadership and Research, @melwhat7), Jonathan Loss (Catawba Valley Community College): “Opportunity for All?: The Differential Impacts of One State’s Revised Comprehensive Articulation Agreement by Race/Ethnicity”